uhctf/uhctf2022/challenges/magical_shipping_inc/readme.md

 </ul></ul>

 ## Description
 The shipping company Magical Shipping Inc. sent you an e-mail.
 Apparently they released a new application which allows you to track packages.
-They even attached it in the mail.
-How useful!
-This is totally not malware you just downloaded, right...?
+They even attached it to the mail.
+How convenient!
+This is totally not malware you just downloaded... right?

 Figure out what is in the binary!